 Tallet Subuh (a morning visit)

-A morning sports program that includes a presentation of the latest local, Arab and international sports news.
+This is immediately followed with Tallah Riadia (Sports News) that includes a presentation of the latest local, Arab and international sports news.

-Ain al E’lam (Eye on the Media)
+Ain al E’lam (eye on the media)

 A critical look at the media scene in Jordan, Lebanon, Syria, Egypt and Palestine; the program, which is broadcast and distributed to local editors, attempts to critique the level of adherence of journalists to media ethics and guidelines.